Subject to change. Last updated July 8, 2022.

 During the week of TAF:

-- When anyone is identified with a confirmed case of COVID-19, within 24 hours, our team will directly notify any campers, participants, and associated families who may have come into contact with the individual.
+- If anyone is identified with a confirmed case of COVID-19, our medical team will directly notify any campers, participants, and associated families who may be considered a “close contact” with the individual.
+Close contacts will be monitored for any potential symptoms.

-- Arrival and pick-up procedures will be emailed to parents.
-Reminders for any households that have not been fully vaccinated to take appropriate precautions, potentially including quarantine or testing measures.
+- Arrival and pick-up procedures will be emailed to parents with reminders for any households that have not been fully vaccinated to take appropriate precautions, potentially including quarantine or testing measures.

 After the week of TAF:

-- We will maintain full transparency with regards to TAF health updates, including any exposure notices upon confirmed COVID-19 test result while withholding any identifiable health information.
-Therefore, any family members or staff who test positive for COVID-19 immediately after TAF are encouraged to communicate with our Medical Director.
+- We will maintain full transparency with regards to TAF health updates, including any exposure notices upon confirmed COVID-19 test results while withholding any identifiable health information.
+Therefore, any family members or staff who test positive for COVID-19 immediately after TAF are encouraged to communicate with our Medical Director, the Executive Director, the Conference Director, or TAF President, Dr. Ho Chie Tsai, MD.

-We encourage everyone to make the decision that’s best for your family.
+We encourage everyone to make the decision that is best for your family.
 If your child is sent home early from TAF due to medical or COVID-19 related reasons, we will issue full refunds this summer.
-Refunds will not be given for early dismissal due to homesickness or misconduct.
+Refunds will not be given for early dismissal due to homesickness or misconduct/bad behavior.

 In the event that your child needs to be sent home early for any reason, you will be immediately notified and expected to pick up your child as soon as possible.
 Parents/guardians should be prepared to make arrangements in advance.